 Several companies have successfully developed the restructuring wings and authorities in many countries.
-A number of MNCs in various nations are keenly involved in this herculean task and are strategically devising the process of asset restructuring.
+Several MNCs in various nations are keenly involved in this herculean task and are strategically devising the process of asset restructuring.

 - Why need asset restructuring?